moakdesigns/logs/imdone-help.md

 #DONE: Add tags to your comments like this `+mvp` +imdone-help id:4

-#HELP: Add metadata like this... +imdone-help points:5 id:5
+#DONE: Add metadata like this... +imdone-help points:5 id:5
 - [imdone.io](https://imdone.io) adds `id:n` to all your todo comments, so take care to leave that one alone

 #DONE: Include subtasks using GFM task lists +imdone-help id:1